-Eldercare Trowbridge House was established by Congregational Homes for the Aged.
-In 1977, the Home joined Uniting Church Retirement Homes (now Eldercare) and is now known as Trowbridge House.
+Eldercare Trowbridge House was established by the Congregational Homes for the Aged.
+In 1977, it joined Uniting Church Retirement Homes; now known as Eldercare.

 The two-storey facility enjoys a welcoming and homely atmosphere with staff continuously working to deliver peace of mind to residents and their families.

 Trowbridge House features 64 single rooms with the majority featuring private ensuite bathrooms.
 One of the four wings at Trowbridge House is a secure Memory Support Unit and is specially designed to support residents living with dementia.
 A secure, established sensory garden can also be accessed from the Memory Support Unit.

 The manicured garden at the main entrance features arches and benches and forms part of Trowbridge House’s extensive gardens.
 Sheltered entertaining areas and barbeque facilities also provide opportunities for residents to spend quality time with family and friends.

 Trowbridge House’s hairdresser is available one day per week in the on-site hairdressing salon and a beauty therapist visits monthly offering nail care, massages and facials.
 These services are available at additional cost.

 A dedicated chef prepares all food on-site daily with a two-course meal served for lunch and a three-course meal served in the evening.
 A cooked breakfast is offered one day per week with a continental breakfast served throughout the rest of the week.

 As Trowbridge House is home to residents from a diverse range of cultural backgrounds, the Lifestyle team has created an activity program, which is continuously refined, to ensure residents’ interests and preferences are satisfied.